dimagi/commcare-cloud/hosting_docs/source/prereqs/5b-hardware-mgmt.rst

 online.
 The presentation will give a good impression of the detailed thinking required to maintain a secure and reliable hosting environment.

-Another useful resource is the
-`Checklist for designing a new server room <checklist>`_ from the Intel Business Social Hub.

 Costs for maintaining a self-hosted production environment
 ----------------------------------------------------------